Hyaxia/terraform-consul/README.md

     - to check the consul dashboard run `kubectl --namespace consul port-forward service/consul-consul-ui 18500:80 --address 0.0.0.0` and access `http://localhost:18500`
     - to check if the backend works run `kubectl port-forward service/backend -n tfs 8080:8080 --address 0.0.0.0` and access `http://localhost:8080` to see if it runs properly and `http://localhost:8080/friend/8081` to see if it can access backend2
     - to check if the prometheus server works run `kubectl --namespace consul port-forward service/prometheus-server 9090:80 --address 0.0.0.0` and access `http://localhost:9090`
+    - to check if vitess works, run `./vitess./pf.sh` and then `mysql -h 127.0.0.1 -P 15306 -u user` to connect to the mysql DB. then try to execute an SQL command and see if it works. as of writing this there is a problem with the vitess deployment probably because of the M1 chip. for further information check the notes below in the `information for later user` section.

 ---